 Chakra meditation is one of the top 10 meditations used in yoga.

-Yoga has been practiced for thousands of years by many cultures.
+Yoga has been practised for thousands of years by many cultures.

 One thing that people have seemed to have forgotten, though, is that Yoga isn’t just about the physical body.
-Along with the health benefits of yoga, are the techniques that allow you to explore the causal relationship between the mind, body, and spirit.
+As well as the physical exercises of yoga, there are techniques that allow you to explore the causal relationship between the mind, body, and spirit.

-By meditating on each chakra, you can identify which parts of your life are in a negative condition – then improve your life.
-Essentially, they are like the organs of your
+By meditating on each chakra, you can identify which parts of your life are currently negative.
+Then you can meditate on that specific chakra to remedy the problem.

 And that is how to explore your mind with meditation.
 While you’re at it, you might like to challenge your own mind by asking yourself some hard-hitting self-reflection questions.

 Paul Harrison is a passionate meditation teacher who believes in genuine, authentic meditation.
 He has more than 15 years experience in meditation and mindfulness.
 He studied meditation in beautiful Oxford, UK, and Hamilton Ontario Canada, and earned his degree at Staffordshire University.

 “My goal is to provide the most authentic meditation sessions so you can harness the power of your own mind for personal transformation” – Paul Harrison